bitrix24/b24restdocs/api-reference/landing/block/methods/landing-block-clone-card.md

 {% note warning "We are still updating this page" %}

-Some data may be missing here — we will complete it soon.
+Some data may be missing here — we will complete it shortly.

 {% endnote %}

 {% if build == 'dev' %}

-{% note alert "TO-DO _not deployed to prod_" %}
+{% note alert "TO-DO _not exported to prod_" %}

-- edits are needed to meet the writing standard
+- edits needed for standard writing
 - parameter types are not specified
-- parameter requirements are not specified
+- parameter requirements are not indicated
 - examples are missing
-- success response is missing
+- success response is absent
-- error response is missing
+- error response is absent

 {% endnote %}